-The multistageBMP implementation planroadmap for BMPs in this study is essentially a type of spatiotemporal data (Shen et al., under review).
-All staged BMP spatial configurations of the BMPs constitute the roadmap spatiotemporal dimensions.
-Besides, the stepwise investment plans and environmental evaluation results are time-series data.
+The multistage implementation plan for BMPs in this study is essentially a type of spatiotemporal data (Shen et al., under review).
+All staged spatial configurations of the BMPs constitute the roadmap spatiotemporal dimensions.
+The stepwise investment plans and environmental evaluation results were timeseries data.
 Therefore, spatiotemporal data visualization and the expression of its internal connections are key for assisting stakeholders in understanding, analyzing the roadmap, and making decisions.

-A linked visualization method is designed to ensure the consistency of the data displayed when stakeholders explore roadmaps, as shown in Figure 3.
-Each time the stakeholder selects a point in the Pareto front (Figure 3a), the multiperspective data of this roadmap are displayed including map, bar and line charts, and table in their respective views.
+A linked visualization method is designed to ensure the consistency of the data displayed when stakeholders explore roadmaps.
+Each time the stakeholder selects a point in the Pareto front (Figure 3a), the multi-perspective data of this roadmap are displayed in their respective views.
 A mapping method that considers the temporal information of BMP implementation is designed to visualize the roadmap, wherein different color tunes represent different BMP types, and color saturations from dark to light represent the implementation time, for example, from the first to the fifth year as shown in Figure 3b.
 Bar charts were utilized to express the statistical staged information: the annual construction area for each BMP type (Figure 3c), a summary of annual economic data (Figure 3d), and detailed annual economic data for each BMP (Figure 3e).
 A three-dimensional line chart was designed to clearly express the effect that an implementation plan can achieve at each stage (e.g., environmental and economic effectiveness), expanding the time axis based on traditional two-dimensional visualization (Figure 3f).
-Any roadmap can be added to the well-designed data table for an elaborate comparsion (Figure 3g).
+Any roadmap can be added to the well-designed data table for an elaborate comparsion

-Figure 3 Spatiotemporal data visualization for selected roadmap(s): (a) visualization and interactive mode of Pareto front; (b) a map of multistage BMP spatial configuration plandistributions, wherein different color tunes represent different BMP types, and the saturations from dark to light represent the implementation time (e.g., from the first year to the fifth year); (c) the annual construction area for each BMP type; (d) the total initial construction cost, maintenance cost, and income by year; (e) subdivides these data by BMP types; (f) the stepwise economic and environmental effectiveness that a roadmap can reached at each stage; (g) the well-designed table containing detailed roadmap data for comparative analysis.
+Figure 3 Spatiotemporal data visualization for selected roadmap(s): (a) visualization and interactive mode of Pareto front; (b) a multistage spatial configuration plan, wherein different color tunes represent different BMP types, and the saturations from dark to light represent the implementation time (e.g., from the first year to the fifth year); (c) the annual construction area for each BMP type; (d) the total initial construction cost, maintenance cost, and income by year; (e) subdivides these data by BMP types; (f) the stepwise economic and environmental effectiveness that a roadmap can reached at each stage; (g) the well-designed table containing detailed roadmap data for comparative analysis.